dd9jn/rfc4880bis/rfc4880bis.md

 Implementations MUST ignore this subpacket if the first octet does not have a value of zero or if the key data does not represent a valid transferable public key.

+#### Literal Data Meta Hash

+(1 octet with value 0, 32 octets hash value)

+This subpacket MAY be used to protect the meta data from the Literal Data Packet with V4 signatures.
+The hash is computed using SHA2-256 from this data:

+  - the one-octet content format,
+  - the file name as a string (one octet length, followed by the file name),
+  - a four-octet number that indicates a date.

+These three data items need to mirror the corresponding values of the Literal Data packet.
+Implementations encountering this subpacket must re-create the hash from the received Literal Data packet and compare them.
+If the hash values do not match or if this packet is used in a V5 signature the signature MUST be deemed as invalid.

 ### Computing Signatures